Class Prior Estimation under Covariate Shift: No Problem?

 Based on their defining properties source and target distributions are fully specified.
 For this reason, a host of focussed literature is available for these two types of dataset shift.
-In contrast, it is hardly possible to make general statements about the two other types of shift such that the literature on these types is much more diverse and hard to capture.
+In contrast, it is hardly possible to make specific statements about the two other types of shift such that the literature on these types is much more diverse and hard to capture.

 In this paper we focus on covariate shift and a classification setting.
 We choose a measure-theoretic approach that is particularly suitable for this context as it facilitates a rigorous joint treatment of continuous and discrete random variables, or covariates and class labels more specifically.
 We work in the same binary classification setting as Ben-David et al.~\cite{Ben-David2007Representations} and Johansson et al.~\cite{pmlr-v89-johansson19a}.
 Like Ben-David et al.\ and Johansson et al., we focus on the binary case but the results are easily generalised to the multi-class case.